alexpolt/alexpolt.github.io/src/mind.md

   coherent.
 So, in my opinion, consciousness is that feeling created by knowing where are we now, what the time is and our position in space.

   Now, to the question of thinking.
 I have a very visual type of thinking.
-I can visualize almost any picture with great detail.
+I can visualize a picture with great detail.
 And someday I was just trying to spin a wheel in my mind.
 It might seem stupid, but I just couldn't get it spinning, so it was sort of a challenge.
 And one day I got it: I can't really spin it continuously, only in short frames, like animation.
 And that got me the idea of how we really think: we are jumping, the whole brain really jumps from one state to another.
 The entire brain.
 We move from one thought to another, from one set of associations to another set.

+  This set of associations form, what I call, a notion.
+A notion is created in our mind when we read word, say water or apple.
+We instantly understand what the meaning (or have a notion) is because the word creates a set of associations.
 Speaking is too being done by quickly switching the brain from one phrase to another.
 And I mean a phrase, not single words.
 Our brains are giant associative machines.
 And there is a special circuitry that is responsible for directing our thoughts.
-This special nucleus (or maybe a gyrus, perhaps from a frontal lobe) gets all the input and chooses the next state.
+This special nucleus (or maybe a gyrus, perhaps from a frontal lobe) gets all the input and chooses the next state (or notion).

   A couple words about memory.
 First, short memory is probably just a circulating excitation.
 Why I think so, because, as I said, I can create picture (and other sensations really) and I noticed,